Steiner-254/Cyfrin-Updraft-Course/Begginer/Beginner-Section-Revision.md

 ## 5. AI Prompting & Forums
 - Pinpoint or Identify your error successfully before asking AI.
 This will help you ask AI the question better.
+- Ask AI such as ChatGPT, Phind e.t.c
 -